 <Text Removed>

 - allowed on the carrier where the SCI is transmitted for NR sidelink, if the carrier is configured by upper layers according to TS 38.331 [5] and TS 23.287 [19];

+- a LCH is allowed in a carrier based on whether this selected carrier is within a subset of frequencies associated with all the PC5 QoS flows allowed to be mapped to this LCH based on RRC configuration.

 - having a priority whose associated [sl-threshCBR-FreqReselection] is no lower than the CBR of the carrier when the carrier is (re-)selected in accordance with 5.22.1.11.